ShaPOC/ProjectGhost/README.md

 Now insert the following commands;

 * opkg update
-* opkg install git node node-serialport node-socket.io node-socket.io-client nodogsplash
+* opkg install git node node-serialport node-socket.io node-socket.io-client nodogsplash wshaper

 We also require the installation of some specific packages not available on the default opkg servers.
-These packages serve mainly as drivers for the extra required Wireless adapter.
+These packages serve mainly as drivers for the extra Wireless adapter.
 We install them by inserting the following commands;

 * cd /tmp